IIED webinar: using web platforms to promote transparency and strengthen land rights

 Unfortunately, information about natural resource investments and land deals and associated land conflicts in particular is often very limited.

-On Wednesday, 6 July 2016, IIED will host a webinar on 'Using web platforms to promote transparency and strengthen land rights'.
+On 6 July 2016, IIED hosted a webinar on 'Using web platforms to promote transparency and strengthen land rights'.

-This online seminar is designed for civil society organisations in low and middle-income countries that want to support communities whose land rights and livelihoods are affected by agricultural projects.
+This online seminar was designed for civil society organisations in low and middle-income countries that want to support communities whose land rights and livelihoods are affected by agricultural projects.

-- IIED senior researcher Emily Polack will introduce the seminar
+- IIED senior researcher Emily Polack introduced the seminar

-- Sam Szoke-Burke, legal research at Columbia Center for Sustainable Investment (CCSI), will introduce the Open Land Contracts database, which contains publicly available investment contracts for large-scale land projects, and
+- Sam Szoke-Burke, legal research at Columbia Center for Sustainable Investment (CCSI), introduced the Open Land Contracts database, which contains publicly available investment contracts for large-scale land projects, and

-- Wai Wai Lwin, from Open Data Myanmar (ODM), will discuss how ODM uses web technology to share unbiased and verified data on land conflict in Myanmar to resolve conflicts and improve land governance.
+- Wai Wai Lwin, from Open Data Myanmar (ODM), discussed how ODM uses web technology to share unbiased and verified data on land conflict in Myanmar to resolve conflicts and improve land governance.

-After the presentations there will be a facilitated discussion with webinar participants.
-The discussion is expected to address questions such as:
+After the presentations there was a facilitated discussion with webinar participants.
+The discussion addressed questions such as:

 - What role is currently played by web platforms to promote transparency in natural resource investment and protect land rights and resolve conflicts?